matthewhuff89/roarke/gdd.md

 ### Demographics
+- Basically, dudes/ladies like me who like indie games that will challenge their reflexes and determination.
+- People who like action games
+- People who like science-fantasy settings?

 ### Platforms & Monetization
 - I guess Steam.
 But is that really necessary?
 Then again, I get all my games on Steam, but it's NOT where I actually hear about the games I buy.